marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Network definition.md

 The main devices used in networking are switch and router.
 They work at different layers and allow connectivity inside and outside a network, respectively.

-The main difference is that a switch communicates with MAC addresses (a unique physical ID) while a router communicates with IP addresses, and the main difference between a MAC and an IP is that it works at different network layers and a MAC is a static physical ID that cannot be changed while an IP can be allocated anc changed anytime.
+The main difference is that a switch communicates with MAC addresses (a unique physical ID) while a router communicates with IP addresses, and the main difference between a MAC and an IP is that it works at different network layers and a MAC is a static physical ID that cannot be changed while an IP can be allocated and changed anytime.

 The switch allows all devices in the network/LAN to communicate while the router sits on the edge of the LAN in order to provide external connectivity, either to the Internet or to another network/LAN.